The Difference Between Worship and Praise

 Word, keys and chords make a difference

 The keys and chords utilized in songs make all the difference.
 Consider Leonard Cohen who was not a Christian but wrote and performed the song "Hallelujah."
 Many have said the haunting melody has moved them without understanding why.
 The song has a feel of worship without giving any glory to the Lord.
 Cloverton recorded a Christmas version and changed the lyrics to talk about the birth and resurrection of Christ, the music then held a deeper meaning for believers as it honored the one who Created us all.
+This morning February 7, 2021, I watched a television broadcast of a local minister who basically preached this entire article.
+The Father is still seeking those who will worship Him in Spirit and in truth.

 The keys and chords on musical instruments have amazing power to elicit responses from the human psyche.
 Music can make us cry, laugh, put us in the mood for romance or even instill fear.
 True worship music goes beyond the mind, will, and emotions and moves the spirit.
 This is why during worship experiences people will shout "Glory to God, or Hallelujah.
 Once you have experienced His presence, your spirit will be hungry and thirsty for more and you will find your own Hallelujah worship.